-Matthew 10:11-13 And into whatsoever city or town you shall enter, enquire who in it is worthy; and there abide till you go thence.
-And when you come into a house, salute it.
-And if the house be worthy, let your peace come upon it: but if it be not worthy, let your peace return to you.
+Matthew 10:11-13 "Now whatever city or town you enter, inquire who in it is worthy, and stay there till you go out.
+And when you go into a household, greet it.
+If the household is worthy, let your peace come upon it.
+But if it is not worthy, let your peace return to you."

 He is telling His apostles to only stay at places in which they are accepted.
 If the people who are going to be putting them up are rejecting what they are saying—"Get out of there fast.
 Only stay with those who are accepting it."

-Those that reject His apostles—those who are sent—are putting themselves in a very dangerous position.
+Those who reject His apostles—those who are sent—are putting themselves in a very dangerous position.
 Drop down to verse 19.
-This is a more critical situation, but it's going to have a bit of portent a little bit later on in the sermon.
+This is a more critical situation, but it is going to have a bit of portent a little bit later on in the sermon.

-Matthew 12:31-32 Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Spirit shall not be forgiven unto men.
-And whosoever speaks a word against the Son of man, it shall be forgiven him: but whosoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this world, neither in the world to come.
+Matthew 12:31-32 "Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Holy Spirit will not be forgiven men.
+Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come."

-It's dangerous business to reject the messenger who has the spirit of God working in him, because in terms of that message, that message is inspired by God, and is seen by Him as a rejection of Himself.
+It is dangerous business to reject the messenger who has the Spirit of God working in him, because in terms of that message, that message is inspired by God, and is seen by Him as a rejection of Himself.

 Now whether Herbert Armstrong understood the technicalities of the calendar is relatively unimportant.
-Herbert Armstrong understood what the Bible says and doesn't say, and believed strongly that the Bible gave him no authority to change the calendar, and that is where the strength of his teaching lays.
+Herbert Armstrong understood what the Bible says and does not say, and believed strongly that the Bible gave him no authority to change the calendar, and that is where the strength of his teaching lays.
 He was inspired in regard to himself for the message, and the calendar is part of that message.
-It's absolutely essential to it.
+It is absolutely essential to it.

 I applaud him for his honesty with the Scriptures, his humility before them, and his faithfulness and unwillingness to presume that he could just move ahead and make changes on the basis of the pressures that were being brought against him.
 These people creating these calendars have not proved themselves to be either apostles or prophets.